dslackw/brave-releases-checker/README.md

 ## Configuration

+Settings can be modified in the `config.ini` file.
+The program will search for this file in the following order:

+1.  `/etc/brave-releases-checker/config.ini`
+2.  `~/.config/brave-releases-checker/config.ini` (in the user's personal folder)

+If a configuration file is not found in either of these locations, default values will be used.

+To customize the settings, you can create the `config.ini` (or copy from the project) file in one of these locations.
+In the case of the second location (`~/.config/brave-releases-checker/config.ini`), you might need to create the `brave-releases-checker` folder inside the `.config` folder of your personal directory first.

-Settings can be modified in the config.ini file located at the root of the project.
-You can define default download paths, the package name prefix, and your GitHub token (if you want to avoid rate limiting).
+You can define default download paths, the package name prefix, and your GitHub token (if you want to avoid rate limiting) within the `config.ini` file.

 ## License